phpman > man > perlglossary(1)

 The situation in which an expression is expected by its surroundings (the code calling

-"LIST" of arguments tell those arguments that they should produce a list value.
-See
+of arguments tell those arguments that they should produce a list value.
+See also

 list operator

-Usually used for named built-in operators (such as "print", "unlink", and "system")
+used for named built-in operators (such as "print", "unlink", and "system") that do not

 list value